 Content Additional information

-lculation and interpretation of financial measures d ratios.
-Financial ratios and measures are:
+Calculation and interpretation of financial measures and Financial ratios and measures are:

-gross profit margin %
+ratios. • gross profit margin %

 • markup %

-rate of inventory turnover
+• rate of inventory turnover

-rate of inventory turnover (days)
+• rate of inventory turnover (days)

-profit in relation to revenue %
+• profit in relation to revenue %

-expenses in relation to revenue %
+• expenses in relation to revenue %

 return on capital employed %

 current ratio

 liquid capital ratio

 trade receivable days

 trade payable days

-capital gearing.
+• capital gearing.

+Note: for the formulae for the above accounting ratios, please see guide on the OxfordAQA website entitled 'Formulae for accounting ratios'.

-praising business performance by using financial Appraisals could focus on:
+Appraising business performance by using financial Appraisals could focus on:

 statements and ratios. profitability

 liquidity

-efficiency
+• efficiency

-capital structure.
+• capital structure.

 The difference between cash and profits and the effect of transactions on profitability and liquidity.

 The limitations of financial statements and ratio analysis when assessing business performance.
 Limitations will include those relating to both financial and non-financial factors.